BernardinD/PhotoWordFind/README.md

 available immediately.
 Android platform-tools are installed as well so `adb` works without extra steps.
 The JDK location is persisted in `PWF_JAVA_HOME` and prepended to your user `PATH` without affecting other JDK versions.
-The script creates a `.jdk` symlink in the repository root pointing to this path and `android/gradle.properties` always contains `org.gradle.java.home=../.jdk`, so Gradle can locate the JDK without modifying the file per-machine.
+The script creates a `.jdk` junction in the repository root pointing to this path and `android/gradle.properties` always contains `org.gradle.java.home=../.jdk`, so Gradle can locate the JDK without modifying the file per-machine.
 Every Firebase CLI command includes `--project=pwfapp-f314d`, so no `firebase use`